Pledge to Participate in the Effort to End Chronic Homelessness in Washington, D.C.

 As Miriam’s Kitchen reaches our 30-year milestone of service, we are asking you to join us in pledging to help end chronic homelessness in Washington, D.C.

-Miriam's Kitchen started this petition with a single signature, and now has 3,290 supporters.
+Miriam's Kitchen started this pledge with a single signature, and now has 3,290 supporters.
 Start a petition today to change something you care about.